Helsinki-NLP/OpusFilter/docs/automatic_configuration.md

 classes.
 The option `percentiles` assumes that a proportion of the data (set by `--noisy-percentile`) is noisy, and sets the thresholds for each filter independently based on the percentile.
-The `clustering` option is likely the most useful of the three, and described in more detail below.
+The `clustering` option may be the most useful of the three, and described in more detail below.
 However, it is applicable to a more limited set of filters.

-## Unsupervised feature selection for filters
+## Unsupervised threshold selection for filters

 This implements the method introduced by {cite:t}`aulamo-etal-2023-unsupervised`.
 It takes a parallel corpus as an input and tries to separate the clean